Sophie-Selk/Hello_World/README.md

 ---
 As a solutions-orientated person, I am constantly challenging myself with new experiences and tasks.
 I aspire to be the most efficient and effective whilst maintaining a high degree of excellence.
 I am striving for a career that will present opportunities for analytical involvement and interpersonal skill development.

-Connect with my on LinkedIn: [title](https://www.linkedin.com/in/sophie-selk-998ba5206/)
+Connect with my on LinkedIn: [Sophie Selk](https://www.linkedin.com/in/sophie-selk-998ba5206/)